Freedom Fund Color Photo (1)

 Meet the Keynote Speaker

-She co-created and co-hosts System Check with Dorian Warren and is currently the interim host of The Takeaway from WNYC.
-From 2012 to 2016, she hosted the award-winning Melissa Harris-Perry show on MSNBC, earning the Hillman Prize for broadcast journalism.
-She has served as editor-at-large for Elle.com and ZORA and remains a contributing editor for The Nation.
+From 2012 to 2016, she hosted Melissa Harris-Perry on MSNBC, earning the Hillman Prize for broadcast journalism.
+She has served as editor-at-large for Elle.com, ZORA, and continues as a contributing editor for The Nation.

 We Are Better Together...